radiatoryang/scopa/Documentation~/EntityBuiltin.md

 There are no plans for a Half-Life 2 / Source Engine-like entity I/O system, since it is not implemented in TrenchBroom.

-#### Lights
+## Lights

-We follow the Half-Life pattern here and provide three different light entities corresponding to basic light types in Unity:
+We follow the Half-Life pattern here, with 3 basic light types in Unity:

 - `light`: Point light, local
 - `light_spot`: Spotlight, local
 - `light_environment`: Directional light, global

-We also borrow some inspiration from Half-Life 2 / Source Engine:

-- `env_cubemap`: Reflection probe
-    - TODO: overrides `OnScopaLateImport()` to fire raycasts in all directions and configure its own box bounds

-Unity does not have runtime lightmapping GI baking.
-If you support modding for your game, then user-generated maps can only use realtime lights.
+> Unity does not have runtime lightmapping GI baking.
+If you support modding for your game, then user-generated maps can only use realtime lights, unless you implement your own GI system.

-We don't support ambient lighting, since overriding the per-scene Light Settings asset is complicated.
-We leave this as an exercise for the reader.
+> No ambient light settings.
+Overriding the per-scene Light Settings asset is complicated.